-- 1. Identify the nearest tide gauge.
-Sea levels and rates of sea-level rise will vary along the California coast due to variable land elevations resulting from factors such as tectonic activity and subsidence.
-This difference between the height of the sea surface and the height of the land is called relative sea level, and the National Oceanic and Atmospheric Administration (NOAA) provides a summary of the trends in the measured relative sea level at 12 active tide gauges (water level recorders) in California that have been operating for at least 39 years and up to 162 years.
-For localized sea-level rise projections, relative trends in sea level from changes in land elevation should be factored into the analysis.
-Therefore, of the 12 tide gauges across California, start by identifying the tide gauge nearest to the project location, in Appendix 2.
-If your project is located in an area between two tide gauges, refer to Appendix 2 to determine which tide gauge is closest to your location.
-If your project is nearly equidistant between two tide gauges, it is appropriate to interpolate, estimate, and/or average between the two tide gauges. - 2.
-Evaluate project lifespan.
 Prior to 2050, differences in sea-level rise projections under different emissions scenarios are minor.
-This is because near-term sea-level rise has been locked in by past greenhouse gas emissions.
-The long-lived nature of most greenhouse gases means that their impacts on the environment are felt and experienced for many decades -indeed, for carbon dioxide, millennia -- after being emitted.
-Comparatively, after 2050, sealevel rise projections increasingly depend on the pathway of future greenhouse gas emissions.
+This is because near-term sea-level rise has been locked in by past greenhouse gas emissions and the slow response times of the ocean and land ice to warming.
+The long-lived nature of most greenhouse gases means that their impacts on the environment are felt and experienced long after being emitted.
+Comparatively, after 2050, sea-level rise projections increasingly depend on the pathway of future greenhouse gas emissions.
 Therefore, this Guidance only includes sea-level rise projections based on a high scenario of greenhouse gas emissions (RCP 8.5; "high emissions") through 2050, and includes projections for both the RCP 2.6 "low-emissions" scenario as well as the RCP 8.5, "high-emissions" scenario after 2050 through 2150.
-The Guidance also includes an extreme sea-level rise scenario, the H++ scenario, which is not tied to a specific emissions trajectory but should be considered for projects with a lifespan beyond 2050 that have a low tolerance for risk, such as large power plants, major airports, wastewater treatment plants, and toxic storage sites.
-The H++ scenario may also be relevant to communities considering regional or general plans due to the inter-related nature of critical infrastructure, homes, businesses, etc. Determining project lifespan will guide whether to evaluate sea-level rise projections for the highemissions scenario only (in the case of projects with a lifespan that ends before 2050,) or across the range of high- and low-emissions scenarios for projects with a lifespan beyond 2050.
+The Guidance also includes an extreme sealevel rise scenario, the H++ scenario, which is not tied to a specific emissions trajectory but should be considered for projects with a lifespan beyond 2050 that have a low tolerance for risk, such as large power plants, major airports and roads, wastewater treatment plants, and hazardous waste and toxic storage sites.
+The H++ scenario may also be relevant to communities considering regional or general plans, climate action plans, local hazard mitigation plans, regional transportation plans, and other planning efforts, due to the interrelated nature of critical infrastructure, homes, businesses, etc. Determining project lifespan will guide whether to evaluate sea-level rise projections for the highemissions scenario only (in the case of projects with a lifespan that ends before 2050) or across the range of high- and low-emissions scenarios for projects with a lifespan beyond 2050.

-&lt;sup>22 https://tidesandcurrents.noaa.gov/water\level\info.html
+^{28.} https://tidesandcurrents.noaa.gov/water level info.html

-&lt;sup>23See Rising Seas report, Box 2, page 23
+29 See Rising Seas Report Box 2 page 23